retaildevcrews/databricks-scim-automation/README.md

 - App registration with permissions to use:
   - Microsoft Graph API
   - Databricks API
-- Azure CLI and Terraform for Infrastructure
+- Azure CLI or Terraform for Infrastructure
-- Node for CLI/GUI
+- Node for CLI/GUI 12.18.4+ ([download](https://nodejs.org/en/download/))

 ## Documentation && Setup